Battle of Xiapi: Aftermath

 Lü Bu and his followers were tied up and brought before Cao Cao and Liu Bei.
-Lü Bu complained that he was too tightly bound but Cao Cao said, "A tiger should be tightly tied up."
+Lü Bu complained that he was too tightly bound but Cao Cao said, "A feral tiger should be tightly tied up."
 Lü Bu then attempted to persuade Cao Cao to spare him and promised to serve Cao.
 As Cao Cao was pondering, Liu Bei said, "Haven't you seen what happened to Ding Yuan and Dong Zhuo?"
 Cao Cao rubbed his jaw.
 Lü Bu scolded Liu Bei, "You're the most untrustworthy person."
 The Yingxiong Ji (英雄記; Records of Heroes) stated that Cao Cao initially wanted to spare Lü Bu's life after Lü pledged to serve him.
 However, Wang Bi (王必), Cao Cao's registrar, immediately stopped Cao Cao and said, "Lü Bu is a formidable prisoner-of-war.
 His subordinates are nearby, he cannot be spared."
 Cao Cao then said to Lü Bu, "I wanted to spare you, but my registrar refuses.
 So, what should I do?"

 When Cao Cao asked Chen Gong what would happen to his family members, Chen hinted that Cao should spare them.
 Cao Cao spared Chen Gong's family and treated them well.
 Chen Gong then accepted his fate and walked to the execution ground without looking back.
 Cao Cao was deeply grieved by Chen Gong's death.
 Cao Cao had Lü Bu executed by hanging.
 He tried to convince Gao Shun to join him, having heard of his skill as both a general and a warrior, however Gao Shun would not and was killed as well.
 Cao Cao ordered the dead bodies of Lü Bu, Chen Gong, Gao Shun and others to be decapitated and their heads sent to Xuchang and then later buried.

 Cao Cao accepted Zhang Liao, Chen Qun and others who previously served Lü Bu, and appointed them as generals or officials under him.
 Other minor warlords such as Zang Ba, Sun Guan (孫觀), Wu Dun (吳敦), Yin Li, and Chang Xi (昌豨) who used to side with Lü Bu also surrendered to Cao Cao, and he put them in charge of various commanderies along the coastline.

 With the end of the Battle of Xiapi, Cao Cao completely eliminated the threat posed by Lü Bu.
 The following year, Liu Bei broke ties with Cao Cao and seized control of Xu Province after killing Che Zhou (車冑), but Cao Cao quickly defeated Liu and regained control of the province.
 With Xu Province now firmly in his control, Cao Cao no longer had any impending threats on his home base in Yan and Yu provinces.
 This became an advantage to Cao Cao in the subsequent Battle of Guandu in 200 against Yuan Shao.